-whether planning for recommendation implementation takes into consideration all recommendations received by the State (i.e., recommendations from both past and most recent reviews) and covers recommendations from all human rights mechanisms, rather than having a different process for different Treaties - Coordination responsibility whether the mechanism itself is responsible for coordinating implementation, or whether such responsibility lies with an ad hoc committee or responsible line ministries.
+whether planning for recommendation implementation takes into consideration all recommendations received by the State (i.e., recommendations from both past and most recent reviews) and covers recommendations from all human rights mechanisms, rather than having a different process for different Treaties or human rights mechanisms. - Coordination responsibility whether the mechanism itself is responsible for coordinating implementation, or whether such responsibility lies with an ad hoc committee or responsible line ministries.